bitcoinbayfoundation/baywallet/README.md

 Bay Wallet is a project spawned from the Tampa BitDevs meetup.
 The goal of the project is to inspire new Bitcoin developers to work on a Bitcoin project in a collaborative environment with experienced Bitcoin developers.

 Bay Wallet is built with LDK, a Lightning implementation library.
 LDK allows developers to create full node implementations wihtout having to use a monolithic node implementation such as LND, Core Lightning, or Eclair.
 This bodes well for mobile because we can run a full node on the device.

+Included with Bay Wallet is a nostr client.
+Having a nostr client included with a Lightning wallet creates a seamless UX for zaps, community engagement, as well as app support.

 ***Resources***
 * [LDK (rust-lightning)](https://github.com/lightningdevkit/rust-lightning)